DoHyeonhak/DoHyeonhak/README.md

 <h3> Hi there 👨🏻‍💻</h3>

 * I'm Handong Global University Student in South Korea.
 (2023 ~ )
-* I'm currently learning C, Swift!
+* I'm currently learning C, Java, and Swift!
 * For more information, email me do2hak4@gmail.com

 </div>